Marlin P. Strub

 Experience

-- Robotics Engineer @ Gravis Robotics
+- Senior Robotics Engineer @ Gravis Robotics

 - Robotics Technologist @ NASA/JPL